JJGuilloryGit/automatedclaimprocessingapp/README.md

-# Claim AI - AWS Terraform Deployment
+# Automated Claim & Patient Case Processing on AWS

 A complete AWS infrastructure setup for deploying a Claim AI Flask application using Terraform and ECS Fargate.